 The Data Standards Body (DSB) recognises that consumer adoption is critical to success for the CDR regime.
-This is particularly true in the early stages of implementation when consumers will not be familiar with the mechanisms and protocols required to engage with CDR participants and consent to share their CDR data.
+This is particularly true where the mechanisms and protocols of the CDR may be unfamiliar to consumers.
 To facilitate CDR adoption the DSB has developed Consumer Experience (CX) Standards and Guidelines that identify a number of key elements to be aligned to across the regime.

-CDR Rules (8.11) also require data standards to be made for:
+The CDR Rules (8.11) require data standards to be made for: